 There are five key features that distinguish Asian elephants from their African relatives:

-- They are smaller: While the biggest Asian males reach no more than 3.5 meters (11.5 feet), African elephants can grow up to 4 meters (13 feet) tall.
+- They are smaller: While the biggest Asian males reach no more than 3.5 metres (11.5 feet), African elephants can grow up to 4 metres (13 feet) tall.